ossrs/oryx/DEVELOPER.md

 ## Develop All in macOS

-Start redis and SRS by docker:
+Start redis and SRS by docker, set the candidate explicitly:

 ```bash
 docker rm -f redis srs 2>/dev/null &&